Meera0234/Case-Study/README.md

 2. `allowed_outcomes` prevents an approved decision existing at all.
 3. `payment.payment_blockers` re-checks independently, immediately before the call.

-The third exists because the first two are decisions made elsewhere.
 If a future edit reorders the graph, that function is what stops the money.
 It refuses on: any critical finding, a decision that isn't `approved`, no identified payee, a non-positive amount, or a non-USD currency.

 **Money cannot move twice.** `db/ledger.py` records every payment, keyed on invoice number, checked immediately before paying.
 Re-running the same invoice blocks rather than double-paying.